FuelLabs/fuels-rs/docs/src/providers/rocksdb.md

 ```rust,ignore
 {{#include ../../../examples/cookbook/src/lib.rs:use_created_rocksdb}}
 ```

-Please note that if the specified database doesn't exist, the provided code will create a new database at the specified path.
+> Note 1: If the specified database does not exist a new database will be created at that path.

 Please be aware that if the `fuel-core` library is not installed locally on your machine, you will need to use the `rocksdb` feature to successfully utilize the code snippets mentioned above.